davenverse/shellfish/docs/tutorial/file_handling.md

 ### Exercise

-You are tired of people abusing the FTP server to upload long pirated movies.
-So you decide to implement a method that checks if a file exceeds a certain size, and if so, automatically deletes it (hint: check out the `size` method!).
-Return `true` if the file was deleted, `false` otherwise:
+You are tired of people abusing the FTP server to upload enormous files, so you decide to implement a method that checks if a file exceeds a certain size, and if so, automatically delete it (hint: check the `size` method).
+The method must return `true` if the file has been deleted, `false` otherwise.

 @:select(api-style)